Martins Heron

 Martins Heron is a suburb of Bracknell 25 mi west of London in Berkshire, England.
 Martins Heron and the neighbouring suburb The Warren are, after a Parliamentary Boundary review, in the Bracknell constituency – until 2010 they were in the Windsor Constituency.
 It is in the Swinley Forest ward, which also includes Forest Park.

-The name does not in fact have anything to do with the avian heron but stems from the obsolete word hern, meaning nook or corner of land.
+The name stems from the obsolete word hern, meaning nook or corner of land.
 The area is bordered by Bracknell to the west and large wooded areas, notably Swinley Woods on the east and Lily Hill Park to the north.